Frequently Asked Questions

 -Physical Effects of Massage: Enhanced Circulation and Lymph Flow, Stress and Anxiety Reduction, Less Frequent Headaches, Relief from Muscle Pain and Soreness, Reduced Evidence of Scar Tissue and Stretch Marks, Lessening of Postsurgical Adhesions and Edema, Quicker Recovery from Injury, Reduction in Spasms and Cramping, Enhanced Sleep, Increased Joint Flexibility, Release of Endorphins

--Conditions Which May Be Helped By Massage: TMJ, Sciatic Nerve Impingement, Arthritis, Parkinson's Disease, Migraine and Tension Headaches, Plantar Fasciitis, Depression, Insomnia, High Blood Pressure, Carpal Tunnel Syndrome, Thoracic Outlet Syndrome, Fibromyalgia, Autoimmune Diseases such as Multiple Sclerosis, Whiplash, Strains and Sprains, Asthma, Bursitis, ADHD, Gastrointestinal Disorders such as IBS, Tendonitis
+-Conditions Which May Be Helped By Massage: TMJ, Sciatic Nerve Impingement, Arthritis, Parkinson's Disease, Migraine and Tension Headaches, Plantar Fasciitis, Depression, Insomnia, High Blood Pressure, Carpal Tunnel Syndrome, Thoracic Outlet Syndrome, Fibromyalgia, Autoimmune Diseases such as Multiple Sclerosis, Whiplash, Strains and Sprains, Asthma, Bursitis, ADHD, Gastrointestinal Disorders, and Tendinitis

 How early should I arrive?
 Your appointment time is the time your treatment is scheduled to begin, not the time you should arrive.
 Plan to arrive a few minutes early to allow yourself time to use the restroom, complete any necessary paperwork, consult with your therapist, and get comfortable on the table before your appointment time.
 Sessions beginning late will still end on time in order to accommodate incoming clients (unless the therapist has caused the late start, in which case you will always receive your full treatment).